Dr. April H. Bailey

 >>SHORT!
 4-minute summary

-2024 APS Rising Star ⭐ recognizes outstanding early-career researchers
+2024 APS Rising Star ⭐ recognizes outstanding early-career psychology researchers